iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 **Source**:
-The definition for convex subgradient comes from: \<First Order Methods in Optimizations\> by SIAM, the second definition comes from \<Variational Analysis\> by Rockafellar, it's consistent with Dimitry's AMATH 516 FALL 2021.
+The definition for convex subgradient comes from: \<First Order Methods in Optimizations\> by SIAM, the second definition (regular subgradient) comes from \<Variational Analysis\> by Rockafellar, it's consistent with Dimitry's AMATH 516 FALL 2021.

 ---
 ### **Notations**